urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ## Using a Proxy

-Sometimes there are sites only available if your IP address is from a particular country.
+Sometimes there are sites only available if your making the request from a particular country.
 Other times you simply get blocked from a website.
 Proxies can really help get past these issues, and are quite a similar setup process to uploading to S3.

 We have a great piece in our [docs](https://urlbox.com/docs/guides/proxies) to get you started.